ryansongvilay11/campuscare-ai-symptom-classifier/README.md

 **Technique 2: Direct Preference Optimization (DPO)**

-**DPO results are shown Figure 4 of the report
+This stage:
+- Reloads the SFT model
+- Loads dataset_dpo.jsonl
+- Optimizes tone, empathy, format discipline, and safety
+- Removes extra disclaimers
+- Discourages hallucination and multi-condition outputs

-This section produces the final aligned model:
+- Saves the final aligned symptom classifier to:

 ```
 symptom_sft_dpo/
 ```

+**DPO results can be found in section "DPO Evaluation" and are shown as Figure 4 in the report**

 ---

 ### **Step 4 – Evaluate the Final Model**
-Run the evaluation section:
+Run the evaluation section titled:

-**DPO Evaluation (Strict Format Tests)**
+**DPO Evaluation**

-This reproduces the metrics and all example outputs shown in the report.
+This section reproduces every output shown in the report:
+- Condition classification consistency
+- “Unknown” handling for vague inputs
+- Strict 3-line formatting
+- Behavior improvements from DPO
+- Sample comparisons vs. SFT baseline

 ---

 ### **Step 5 – Launch the Gradio App**